josephrclick/synapse/README.md

 ### Known "Features"

   * The AI sometimes gets philosophical.
 We consider this a feature.
   * ChromaDB might use more RAM than Chrome.
 Isn't it ironic?
-Don't ya think?
+Don't you think?
   * If you feed it your diary, it might become too emotionally intelligent.
+  * First run takes a while - Ollama needs to download models (~3GB).
+Perfect coffee break timing.

 -----